-TV personality who played Bozo the Clown bids farewell
+TV personality known for playing Bozo the Clown dies at 89

 - Neighbors baffled after naming of 24-year-old suspect

-Avruch graduated from Boston University in 1949 with a bachelor’s degree in Communication.
+Mr. Avruch also was a contributor to WCVB-TV for more than 40 years as a host of “Man About Town” and “The Great Entertainment.”

-He was an active philanthropist, and was a board member of UNICEF’S New England Chapter.
+He was an active philanthropist and a board member of UNICEF’S New England chapter.
+He toured the world performing as Bozo the clown for UNICEF.

 Information from: WCVB-TV, http://www.thebostonchannel.com